NORTH RACCOON FARM TO RIVER PARTNERSHIP

-Goals include: installation of 15 bioreactors, 15 saturated buffers, 1 targeted wetland and 11,500 new acres of cover crops.
+Goals include: installation of 15 bioreactors, 15 saturated buffers, 2 targeted wetlands and 11,500 new acres of cover crops.
 Other aspects of the project include tile and stream water monitoring and collection of in-field data on nitrogen behavior in manure systems.

 ACWA leads the project located in five watersheds in the counties of Sac, Calhoun, Carroll and Greene.
 The Iowa WQI $2.6 million total project includes matching funds to support water quality improvement efforts.

 The project goals support the Iowa Nutrient Reduction Strategy recommendations.
 The strategy calls for a 45 percent reduction in nitrogen and phosphorus in Iowa’s waters before they enter the Mississippi River.

-Farm to River Partnership Fact Sheet
+Farm to River Partnership Fact Sheet (8/2019 PDF file)

-Access the Data Submission Form here (password required)
+Access the Data Submission Form (password required)